DestinyObs/HNGi13-Stage2-Task/README.md

 - `max_fails=1` + `fail_timeout=3s` rapidly marks a failing primary as down so backup is used consistently during the outage.
 - `proxy_next_upstream_tries=2` and `proxy_next_upstream_timeout=2s` keep total under 10s.

-## Security
-- `.env` is ignored by git (see .gitignore).
-Don’t commit secrets.
-- Never share tokens publicly.
-If exposed, revoke and rotate immediately.

 ## One-shot full verification (optional)
 ```bash